Mitchell Shapiro Greenamyre & Funt LLP

 Indifference, whether it is before a conviction or after, occurs in many ways.
 A person in jail or prison might be ignored as they ask for medical treatment, or a guard may ignore abuse that they face at the hand of another person in jail.
 People might also be put in unsanitary or dangerous conditions where they are confined and no effort is made to improve those conditions.
 All of these are examples of indifference, and they violate freedoms that are protected under the Constitution.

-When these injustices occur before a conviction, the 14th Amendment offers the protection.
+When these injustices occur before a conviction, the 14th Amendment offers protection.
 Those already convicted are protected by the Eighth Amendment.
 In either case, a good civil rights law attorney can often help to see that their client feels as safe as possible.

 Get The Civil Rights Representation You Need